reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 16. [Bypass of my three other reports #267636 + #255894 + #271861 - (IDOR) Ability to see full name associated with other New Relic accounts](https://hackerone.com/reports/320173) to New Relic - 35 upvotes, $1500
 17. [SSRF in alerts.newrelic.com exposes entire internal network](https://hackerone.com/reports/198690) to New Relic - 34 upvotes, $0
 18. [Users can enable API access for free via mass assignment](https://hackerone.com/reports/267781) to New Relic - 28 upvotes, $0
-19. [The impossibility of inclusion of the trial (BROWSER)](https://hackerone.com/reports/460428) to New Relic - 26 upvotes, $200
+19. [[NR Insights] IDOR - Modify the filter settings for any NR Insights dashboard through internal_api endpoint](https://hackerone.com/reports/459443) to New Relic - 26 upvotes, $2500
-20. [[NR Insights] IDOR - Modify the filter settings for any NR Insights dashboard through internal_api endpoint](https://hackerone.com/reports/459443) to New Relic - 25 upvotes, $2500
+20. [The impossibility of inclusion of the trial (BROWSER)](https://hackerone.com/reports/460428) to New Relic - 26 upvotes, $200
 21. [Cache-Control Misconfiguration Leads to Sensitive Information Leakage](https://hackerone.com/reports/132835) to New Relic - 24 upvotes, $0
 22. [Stored XSS firing at transaction map (applicationName field)](https://hackerone.com/reports/549084) to New Relic - 17 upvotes, $2500
 23. [User to Admin privilege escalation in Infrastructure Conditions - /v2/accounts/1835740/alerts/conditions](https://hackerone.com/reports/300879) to New Relic - 17 upvotes, $500